zevaverbach/plaid-quickstart/README.md

 If you prefer a React frontend platform, use [the original version of this repo](https://github.com/plaid/quickstart), which integrates one.
 For a more minimal backend in one language with one endpoint, see the [Tiny Quickstart](https://github.com/plaid/tiny-quickstart), which shows a simpler backend and is available for JavaScript, Next.js, React, and React Native frontends.

-For Identity Verification, see the [Identity Verification Quickstart](https://github.com/plaid/idv-quickstart).

 ## Table of contents

 <!-- toc -->